AE Ursae Majoris -- a $\delta$ Scuti Star in the Hertzsprung Gap: CONSTRAINTS FROM THE THEORETICAL MODELS

+One can find that this result is almost consistent with the result from Figure \ref{fig7} just after the second turn-off.
+The differences come from we did not consider the variation of the stellar mass and the pulsation constant along the evolutionary tracks in Figure \ref{fig7}.

+Finally, we combined the constraints from $f_{0}$, $f_{1}$ and $(1/P_{0})(dP_{0}/dt)$, and got the results which is shown in Figure \ref{fig10}.
-Integrating the results of calculation of the frequencies and the variation of frequencies and comparison with the observed values, we can conclude that AE UMa should locate on either before the first turn-offs or after the second turn-offs of the evolutionary tracks leaving the MS.

-We assume that AE UMa is a regular radial pulsator with two frequencies.
-The variation of the fundamental frequency of AE UMa is caused by the evolutionary effect.
-The rate of the variation is consistant with the theoretically predicted values by \citet{Breger1998}.
+One concludes that AE UMa should locate after the second turn-offs of the evolutionary tracks leaving the MS. Hence, one finds that the period variations of the fundamental mode of AE UMa are caused by the evolutionary effect.
+The rate of variation is consistent with the theoretically predicted value by \citet{Breger1998}.

-On the other hand, we would discuss the variation of the first overtone period which puts another constraint on the models.
-But once we put these constraints ($f_{0}$, $f_{1}$, $(1/P_{0})(dP_{0}/dt)$ and $(1/P_{1})(dP_{1}/dt)$) together, we cannot find any overlap on the evolutionary tracks (superimposing Figure \ref{fig7}, Figure \ref{fig8} and Figure \ref{fig9}).
-Considering with the adiabaticity of ADIPLS, we can just obtain the different pulsation modes' period changes with same signs and scales.

-As we know, the evolutionary effect is originated from the core nuclear reaction, and propagate from inner to outer of the stellar.
-So we can conclude the evolution of the exterior is later than it of interior.
-In the theory of stellar pulsation, the domain of fundamental mode pulsation is deeper (more close to the core) than first overtone mode pulsation.
-Or we can say that the fundamental mode is more sensitive than the first overtone mode to the effect of evolution.

-Hence, when the evolution state of the interior of the star pass through the second turn-off on the tracks (Figure \ref{fig8}), the exterior of the star is still in the state between the two turn-offs and preparing to pass through the second turn-off.